-- Rule 264 (1) Implementation of Projects or Schemes through external aid receipt.
-The projects or schemes of the Government of India to be implemented through external aid receipt from multilateral or bilateral funding agencies shall be shown in the budget proposals approved annually by the Parliament. - Rule 264 (2) The external aid comes from bilateral and multilateral sources as follows: - Bilateral funding to finance specific project(s) by the funding agency(ies) under Government to Government agreement(s); and, - Multi-lateral funding by Multi-Lateral Funding Agencies, such as the World Bank under agreement(s) between the borrower (Government of India) and the Multilateral Funding Agency(ies). - Rule 264 (3) The Department of Economic Affairs, Ministry of Finance as the nodal agency shall execute the legal agreement for loans or grants from external funding Agency(ies).
-However, grant agreements for Technical Assistance can also be executed by the beneficiary Ministries or Departments with the approval of Ministry of Finance, Department of Economic Affairs. - Rule 264 (4) The Office of the Controller of Aid Accounts and Audit (CAAA) in the Department of Economic Affairs, Ministry of Finance shall be responsible for implementing the financial covenants laid down in the agreement(s) executed by Department(s) of Government of India and the External Funding Agency(ies).
+(1) Implementation of Projects or Schemes through external aid receipt.

+The projects or schemes of the Government of India to be implemented through external aid receipt from multilateral or bilateral funding agencies shall be shown in the budget proposals approved annually by the Parliament.

+- (2) The external aid comes from bilateral and multilateral sources as follows: - Bilateral funding to finance specific project(s) by the funding agency(ies) under Government to Government agreement(s); and, - (ii) Multi-lateral funding by Multi-Lateral Funding Agencies, such as the World Bank under agreement(s) between the borrower (Government of India) and the Multilateral Funding Agency(ies).

+(3) The Department of Economic Affairs, Ministry of Finance as the nodal agency shall execute the legal agreement for loans or grants from external funding Agency(ies).
+However, grant agreements for Technical Assistance can also be executed by the beneficiary Ministries or Departments with the approval of Ministry of Finance, Department of Economic Affairs.

+(4) The Office of the Controller of Aid Accounts and Audit (CAAA) in the Department of Economic Affairs, Ministry of Finance shall be responsible for implementing the financial covenants laid down in the agreement(s) executed by Department(s) of Government of India and the External Funding Agency(ies).
 A copy of all such agreements shall be sent to the Office of Controller, Aid Accounts and Audit, Department of Economic Affairs for this purpose.

-Rule 265 Currency of external aid.
+Currency of external aid.

 The external aid shall flow from the Funding Agency in foreign currency or Indian Rupees and shall be received by the Reserve Bank of India, Mumbai which shall remit the rupee equivalent to the account of Controller, Aid Accounts and Audit, Department of Economic Affairs at Reserve Bank of India, New Delhi.
-The remittances shall be accounted as external loan/Grant receipts in the Consolidated Fund of India. as distinct from commodity grant or other assistance in kind received from external sources shall be accounted for only by the office of Controller of Aid Accounts and Audit, Department of Economic Affairs.
+The remittances shall be accounted as external loan/Grant receipts in the Consolidated Fund of India.